 Out of date websites can cease to function as expected or become infected with malware.
 A managed hosting service provides an affordable solution for website software updates that removes this worry.

 Managed hosting is a service that provides updates to your website’s software (plugins, themes, WordPress, etc.) on a regular basis.
 It can also include backup services, security scans, database optimization and more.

 Costs can range between $30 – $100 / month depending on the complexity of your site.
 Unless you are committed to doing all the updates yourself, I highly recommend some sort of managed hosting for your website.

 Secure Socket Layer (SSL)

-SSL certificates are small data files used to create a secure communication channel between visitors to your website and your websites hosting server.
+SSL certificates are small data files used to create a secure communication channel between visitors to your website and your website’s hosting server.

 When a website has SSL installed, it activates the padlock or green bar in the browser’s address bar.
 Visitors will also see the URL change from http to https.
-All information passing between the server and the visitor’s PC is now secure via encryption.
+All information passing between the server and the visitor’s computer is now secure via encryption.

 SSL certificates start at free and can go up to $100 or more.